 The information required by Item 10 regarding our directors is incorporated by reference from the information under the captions "Election of Directors," "Section 16(a) Beneficial Ownership Reporting Compliance" and "Management Stock Ownership" in our Proxy Statement.
 The information required by Item 10 regarding our executive officers appears as Item 4A under Part I of this Report.
 The information required by Item 10 regarding an audit committee financial expert is incorporated by reference from the information under the caption "Corporate Governance" in our Proxy Statement.
-The information under the caption "Corporate Governance" in our Proxy Statement.
-The information required by Item 10 regarding the members of our Audit Committee of the Board of Directors is incorporated by reference from the information under the caption "Committee's review and discussion of the audited financial statements is incorporated by reference from information under the caption "Audit Committee Report" in our Proxy Statement.
-The information required by Item 10 regarding our codes of ethics is incorporated by reference from the information under the caption "Audit Committee Report" in our Proxy Statement.
-The information required by Item 10 regarding our codes of ethics is incorporated by reference from the information under the caption "Audit Committee Report" in our Proxy Statement.
-The information required by Item 10 regarding our codes of ethics is incorporated by reference from the information under the caption "Corporate Governance" in our Proxy Statement.
+The information required by Item 10 regarding the members of our Audit Committee of the Board of Directors is incorporated by reference from the information under the caption "Committees of the Board of Directors" in our Proxy Statement.
+The information required by Item 10 regarding the Audit Committee's review and discussion of the audited financial statements is incorporated by reference from information under the caption "Audit Committee Report" in our Proxy Statement.
 The information required by Item 10 regarding our codes of ethics is incorporated by reference from the information under the caption "Corporate Governance" in our Proxy Statement.
 In addition, we have included in Item 1 instructions for how to access our codes of ethics on our website and our Internet address.
 Amendments to, and waivers granted under, our Code of Ethics for Senior Financial Personnel, if any, will be posted to our website as well.